 What is reportable?

 A "reportable source" is a source with which the CSU (or campus) might do business or invest funds.
-This source depends on the CSU Disclosure Categories (PDF) assigned to the person's position.
+This source depends on the CSU Disclosure Categories (PDF) and reporting is limited to the categories assigned to the designated position.

 Reportable vs. Non-Reportable sources